-The Nurse's Department is included in the Independent Schools Inspectorate (ISI) compliance inspections, as specified in The Education (Independent School Standards) Regulations 2014.
+The Medical Department is included in the Independent Schools Inspectorate (ISI) compliance inspections, as specified in The Education (Independent School Standards) Regulations 2014.

-Qualified nurses are registered on the Nursing and Midwifery Council register and are subject to yearly renewals and three yearly revalidations by the Nursing and Midwifery Council.
+Qualified nurses are registered on the Nursing and Midwifery Council register and are subject to yearly registration and three yearly revalidations by the Nursing and Midwifery Council.